Meiyazhagan: Critical response

+Accolades

+The film won four out of its seven nominations in at the 70th Filmfare Awards South.

-Deleted scenes
+Trimmed scenes

-A few days after the film's release the makers announced that they were shortening the length of the film by around 18 minutes due to audience feedback, and that the new trimmed version would play in domestic theatres starting from 30 September 2024.
-Foreign showings of the film still played the original untrimmed version, but the scenes stayed deleted as the film entered streaming.
+A few days after the film's release, the makers announced that they were shortening the length of the film by around 18 minutes due to audience feedback, and that the new trimmed version would play in domestic theatres starting September 30th, 2024.
+Some foreign theatres continued playing the original, uncut version of the movie.

-This decision was met by mixed reviews from fans.
-Many felt that the scenes were too vital to be removed from the movie, and that they added a layer of depth that wasn't present in the new trimmed version.
+This decision was met with mixed reactions from fans, many of whom felt that the scenes were too vital to be removed from the movie, and that they added a layer of depth that wasn't present in the new trimmed version.
 On the other hand, many critics and reviewers had previously stated that the long runtime of the film was one of their main criticisms, including the previously mentioned M. Suganth of The Times of India.

 The scenes in question were a continuation of Arul and Meiyazhagan's stroll at the dam.
 Before returning home, they stroll to a new spot where they continue their conversation, this time mainly discussing various socio-political issues.
+They talk about the Thoothukudi massacre of 2018, and Meiyazhagan discusses how unfair the situation was and mourns the deaths of the protestors, whom he saw as his family.
+They also discuss the jallikattu ban of 2017, and Meiyazhagan talks about how despite the brief blow to Tamil culture, the people came together in protest of the ban.
+He goes on to explain how he secretly conducted a makeshift jallikattu match in his village, and more and more people began to join.
+At one point the police showed up, seemingly to shut down the match, before they too began to join, standing up for their culture.
+They also discuss a few other topics, such as how centuries ago in their land, there a huge battle among various Tamil kings, and their Chola ancestors turned the tide and won a massive, unexpected victory.